surveyjs/survey-analytics/docs/set-up-table-view-react.md

 npm install survey-analytics --save
 ```

-The table view for SurveyJS Dashboard depends on the <a href="https://tabulator.info/" target="_blank">Tabulator</a> library.
+The Table View for SurveyJS Dashboard depends on the <a href="https://tabulator.info/" target="_blank">Tabulator</a> library.
 The command above automatically installs it as a dependency.

 ## Configure Styles

-Import the Tabulator and table view style sheets in the component that will render the table view:
+Import the Tabulator and Table View style sheets in the component that will render the Table View:

 ```js
 import 'tabulator-tables/dist/css/tabulator.min.css';